c3k4ah/privacy-policy/README.md

 ## 📬 Contact

-If you have any questions about these privacy policies, feel free to contact us:
+If you have any questions about these privacy policies, feel free to contact me:

-- Email: Dominick.randriamanantena@gmail.com
+- Email: dominick.randriamanantena@gmail.com

 ## 📝 License